About Nuoc Cham (Vietnamese Dipping Sauce)

-Nước chấm means dipping sauce in Vietnamese.
+Nước chấm means dipping sauce in the Vietnamese language.
 It is also known as Nước Mắm, which means mixed fish sauce.

-While it’s usually made with white sugar, I gave this recipe a healthy twist by swapping it with a sugar substitute.
+RECIPE HIGHLIGHT: While Nước chấm is usually made with white sugar, I gave this recipe a healthy twist by swapping it with natural sugar substitutes.

 Table of Contents